ashhad25/python-for-datascience/python_ka_chilla/python vscode/mardown_chatsheet.md

 # Heading - 5
 ## - Installing Extensions

-using different options we actually made text bold and we can explore more options
+using different options after installing extensions we actually made text bold and we can explore more options

 **Sample Text**